Sam Rayburn High School: Rivals

 The school's principal rival is Pasadena High School.
 The Sam Rayburn vs. PHS rivalry has been going on since Sam Rayburn became the second high school in Pasadena (3rd in Pasadena ISD) in the early 1960s.
-It is a tradition every year at Sam Rayburn to try and beat PHS.
+It is a tradition every year at Sam Rayburn to try to beat PHS.
 They play Pasadena the last game of the football season for the Pride Bowl and have an annual "Burn Baldy" bonfire the night before the game.
 Rayburn first defeated the Pasadena HS varsity football team in 1968 (34-7).
 Sam Rayburn was the champion in 2012, their 6th consecutive year as Pride Bowl champs.

 One of Rayburn's secondary rivals is Pasadena Memorial High School.
 PMHS opened in 2003, taking away much of the enrollment from Rayburn and South Houston High School.
 Another secondary rival has long been with Deer Park High School since their respected zonings have long bordered each other, leading to increased competition in sports over the years.
 Since Fall 2012, however, Rayburn and the rest of the PISD schools have been separated from Deer Park in district athletics.